25prabhu10/notes/docs/Languages/Git/Git.md

 Git can be installed on the most common operating systems like Windows, Mac, and Linux.

-Download Git from this [link](https://git-scm.com/downloads) and install it.
+Download Git from this [link](https://git-scm.com/downloads) and install it

 ## Configuration